martinc1991/martinc1991/README.md

 My name is **Martin**, I'm a Web Full-Stack Developer and a Software Developer.
 I really love coding.
 Like really really. but I enjoy other stuff too: **music, bikes and cats** to name a few.

-- 🔭 I’m currently working on a **personal project** to help front-end developers show their skills.
+- 🔭 I’m currently working for a company building a React-Native App for big soccer team of Argentina! ⚽
-- 🌱 I’m currently learning **ElectronJS.**
+- 🌱 I’m currently learning **RxJS.**
 - 📫 How to reach me: by <a href="mailto:martincatala14@gmail.com">E-mail</a> or checkout my <a href="https://www.linkedin.com/in/mcatala-dvlpr/">LinkedIn</a> profile.

 🔮 Feel free to look at the repositories below! 🔮